Jire/Charlatano/README.md

 SMAC aimbot/bhop/trigger bypass, humanized aim paths, and writing to game memory can be disabled entirely.
 It also will be released with out-of-the-box obfuscation (which will be one build, shared by all "free" users), and a premium service which will give you a unique build & full customer support from myself and other devs.

-We will have an application page up soon at [www.charlatano.com](https://charlatano.com) -- STAY TUNED!